 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-With a good travel book – or a destination cocktail – in hand, we can virtually travel to cities abroad…even if we are currently stuck at home.
+With a good travel book – or a destination cocktail – in hand, we can virtually travel to cities around the world…even if we are currently stuck at home.

-Whether you are reminiscing of a trip or lamenting that you are currently at home, you can travel vicariously via inspirational travel movies, books, food and drink.
+Whether you are reminiscing about a previous trip or lamenting that you recently has to cancel a vacation, you can travel vicariously via inspirational travel movies, books, food and drink.

 To help stir the inspiration to travel, we are sharing ways to travel virtually to countries around the world.
 For each destination, we are providing travel inspiration with recommended inspirational travel books or movies about (or filmed in) a specific country.
 Additionally, we are sharing tips for classic meals and beverages that originate from that country and you can make at home – or perhaps order from a local restaurant!

-Virtual Travels: 10 Counties You Can Visit Without Leaving Home
+Virtual Travels: 10 Countries You Can Visit Without Leaving Home

-Become a virtual traveler as we take you to countries around the world in this Travel Inspiration blog post!
-In addition to our recommendations for virtual travel through movies, books, food and beverages, we also provide links to our inspirational travel blog posts that relate to each country.
+Become a virtual traveler as we take you to countries around the world in our Travel Inspiration blog post!
+In addition to our recommendations for virtual travel through movies, books, food and beverages, we also provide links to our inspirational travel articles to each country.

 Australia – the Land Down Under – is a vast country with a dynamic coastline and a barren interior.
 Known for its natural beauty and wildlife, we think the vibrant cities – like Melbourne, Sydney and Brisbane – are equally impressive.